McDonald's worker shot by customer following argument in North County

-NORTH COUNTY (KMOV.com) -- A McDonald's employee was hospitalized after being shot by customer in Cool Valley Wednesday afternoon.
+NORTH COUNTY (KMOV.com) -- A McDonald's employee was hospitalized after being shot by a customer in north St. Louis County Wednesday afternoon.

-According to police, a woman pulled into the McDonald's drive-thru just before 1 p.m. in the 1700 block of South Florissant.
+According to police, a woman pulled into the McDonald's drive-thru just before 1 p.m. in the 1700 block of South Florissant in Cool Valley, near Normandy.
 While in the lane, she got into an argument with one of the workers.

 Shortly after, the suspect pulled back into the parking lot and spotted the female worker who was on a break.
 Officials said the customer then pulled out her gun and shot the employee, striking her in the chest.